CRTW26/CV/README.md

 #### This Skill

-- Experience
+- Clear and concise communicator
-- Achievements
+- Adaptable
-- Evidence
+- Attention to Detail

 #### Another Skill